DAGWorks-Inc/hamilton/examples/scikit-learn/species_distribution_modeling/README.md

 This script can be run as is for comparison.
 Actually the external functions `construct_grids()` and `create_species_bunch()` we will directly import and use as external functions to showcase how you can use our `pipe` and `pipe_output` functionality to "Hamiltonise" external modules.

 ## hamilton_notebook.ipynb
-Is a nodebook that contains all the modules and has the execution cells to run the complete code.
+Is a notebook that contains all the modules and has the execution cells to run the complete code.
 It also gives you the ability to visualize the DAG.

 ## run.py
 If you prefer to run code through a shell the same code is also available as a python script.